EvobyteDigitalBiology/readstore/docs/README.md

 # ReadStore Basic

-This README introduces ReadStore Data Platform, the lean solution for managing FASTQ and NGS data.
+This README introduces ReadStore Data Platform, the lean solution for managing NGS and omics data.

 You find a full documenation at